Daniel 9: 24-27

 2. Will make a firm covenant:

-A. make a firm: gabhar - means to be strong or mighty.
+A. make a firm: gAbhar - means to be strong or mighty.
 It occurs in

 the hiphil imperfect which means, "to cause" to be strong.
 Thus